Back to the Future: The Predictable Return of Donald Trump

 November 6, 2024

-To anyone who has ever covered a U.S. presidential election, one of the most serious indications that the one that just produced a second victory for the most empirically unelectable candidate in history was indeed not a normal race came in the days following the September 10 debate.
+One of the most serious indications that the presidential election campaign that just produced a second victory for the most empirically unelectable candidate in history wasn’t a normal race came in the days following the September 10 debate.

 Kamala Harris won that debate in such an overwhelmingly obvious, floor-sweeping, hands-down, historic fashion based on every possible measure of victory, that even without her opponent yelling that immigrants were eating dogs and cats, she’d have been the undisputed winner.